0x00Duke/BetOnChain/README.md

   4. Then we need to run a Chainlink node to get the result of the games (winner) from the ConsumerContract.sol

-  5. The backend provides information like the names of the Teams, the odds (to be checked)

-  6. Then the user can trigger a bet from the frontend
+  5. Then the user can trigger a bet from the frontend

-  7. Once the game is finished, the name of the winner is provided by the Chainlink oracle and the user (having triggered a bet) gets a NFT
+  6. Once the game is finished, the name of the winner is provided by the Chainlink oracle and the user (having triggered a bet) gets a NFT

-  8. Depending on the number of bets triggered, there are different levels of achievements (beginner, warrior and expert).
+  7. Depending on the number of bets triggered, there are different levels of achievements (beginner, warrior and expert).
 These levels can be set up by the owner of the BetOnChain contract

-  9. A winner gets the amount bet + the prize of the bet (which depends on the odds)
+  8. A winner gets the amount bet + the prize of the bet (which depends on the odds)

-  10. A person who did not win looses the amount bet (betAmount)
+  9. A person who did not win looses the amount bet (betAmount)

 **Challenges we have encountered**